cmateu/PyMGC3/README.rst

 If you just want to start running the programs right away, follow these quick-and-dirty recipe using the example data provided.
-For more details on the Python scripts, goto the next section in this README.
+For more details on the Python scripts, go to the next section in this README.

 Go to the examples directory::